 They also have sites at Echo Beach which is the north end of Lake Mead.

-Next door to the RV Park is a NPS Boulder Beach campsite.
+Next door to the RV Park is an NPS Boulder Beach campsite.
 They have tent camping and full RV hookups.
 You can reserve in advance or turn up for their first come first served but I loved their campsites under the shade of some gum trees!!

 There are various other NPS campsites in the Lake Mead Recreational Area.
-Click here for more details.

 - Hoover Dam Lodge is just behind the Historic Railroad Trail and around the corner from Hoover Dam.

-- For a more luxurious stay, you can’t go past the Westin Lake Las Vegas Resort on the north western edge of Lake Mead Recreation Area.
+- For a more luxurious stay, you can’t go past the Westin Lake Las Vegas Resort on the northwestern edge of Lake Mead Recreation Area.
 You also have two outdoor pools and a private beach and loads of space.

-- Likewise, the boutique Hilton Lake Las Vegas Resort and Spa is also on Lake Las Vegas at the north west edge of Lake Mead Recreation Area.
-It’s Mediterranean-inspired architecture, outdoor pool and restaurants will give you a relaxing Vegas vacation.
+- Likewise, the boutique Hilton Lake Las Vegas Resort and Spa is also on Lake Las Vegas at the northwest edge of Lake Mead Recreation Area.
+Its Mediterranean-inspired architecture, outdoor pool, and restaurants will give you a relaxing Vegas vacation.
 It’s only 17 miles from The Strip.

 How to Save on Las Vegas Attractions

 You can choose from a wide variety of tours and attractions, and also allow you to skip the line.
 There are two types of pass; one that allows you unlimited entrance for a certain number of days, or you can choose a selection of top attractions only.